 Tx/Rx Protocol Selection: Specifies the protocol that is supported under this core.
-Two protocols are currently available: DisplayPort and HDMI® (High-Definition Multimedia
+Two protocols are currently available: DisplayPort and HDMI® (High-Definition Multimedia Interface).

-Interface).
 Mixed protocols is not supported for both transmitter and receiver (that is, transceiver protocol is HDMI and receiver protocol is DisplayPort, and vice-versa).

 Note: When Tx/Rx Protocol Selection is set to None, some of the options such as PLL type and Ref Clock Selection are still open for changes and is vary per protocol of opposite direction.
 These options can be ignored when Tx/Rx Protocol Selection is set to None.
+For HDMI, it is important to note that the GT COMMON is optimized out of VPHY when QPLL or QPLL0/1 is not associated to TX nor RX.
+This means that for GTXE2, dynamic switching from CPLL to QPLL is not possible when QPLL is optimized out from the design.
 Considered the following scenarios as examples: